lunasorcery/pridecat/README.md

 --bisexual,--bi
 	Bisexual pride flag designed by Michael Page in 1998

+--community-lesbian
+	5-color 'Community' variant designed by Tumblr user 'taqwomen' in 2018

 --genderqueer
 	Genderqueer pride flag designed by Marilyn Roxie in 2011